 Global Precious Metals Code

-The Global Precious Metals Code, launched on 25 May 2017, sets out the standards and best practice expected from market participants in the global Over the Counter (OTC) wholesale precious metals market.
+The Global Precious Metals Code published in May 2017 sets out the standards and best practice expected from market participants in the global over-the-counter (OTC) wholesale precious metals market.

 Adherence to the Code